ICICLE-ai/VA_Dashboard_V3/README.md

 3. Install dependencies  <br/>
 npm install

-4. From any location in the device run the redis server  <br/>
+4. From the project root folder run the redis server  <br/>
 redis-server

 5. To run the backend go into the djangoBackend folder within the backend folder  <br/>